quarkusio/quarkus-quickstarts/CONTRIBUTING.md

 **Want to contributeto quickstarts?
 That's awesome!**
 We try to make it easy, and all contributions, even the smaller ones, are more than welcome.
 This includes bug reports, fixes, documentation, new quickstarts...

-But first, read this page (including the small print at the end).
+But first, please read this page.

 ## Reporting an issue